EllenH479/notes/setup/env_guide.md

 The first thing you'll want to do is open your web browser of choice.
 This guide will use *Chrome*.

-**Note**: Many of the tools that you will install have different system installers that are platform dependent.
+**NOTE**: Many of the tools that you will install have different system installers that are platform dependent.
 It is **very** important that you download the correct installer.
 The following list details how you should choose the installer for a program:

 - If you have a 32-bit version of Windows, use the installer that is marked as the 32-bit version.
 - If you have a 64-bit version of Windows, use the installer that is marked as the 64-bit version.